The following sections explain why Lee Point (Binybara) is a special part of Darwin.

 Fig 1.
 Lee Point Peninsula with biodiversity corridor

 No other park in the Top End apart from Kakadu National Park has the range of habitats that Lee Point offers.
 Its habitats include; coastal areas (with internationally significant shorebird sites), marine, mangrove, vine forest, woodland, grassland, freshwater and rainforest.
 This rich variety of habitats continues to attract wildlife and people to Lee Point.
-Approximately 240 bird species or 80% of the bird species in Kakadu National Park (which is 4000 times larger) have been recorded at Lee Point.
-Some its rich biodiversity is shown in the Lee Point Biodiversity Corridor.
+In comparison, over the last 5 years Lee Point recorded 217 bird species, a number close to Kakadu National Park despite being a tiny fraction of its area.
+Some its rich biodiversity is shown in images from the Lee Point Biodiversity Corridor.

 However, this is changing.
 The following sections describe Darwin woodland areas, threats from future land use and possible opportunities for Darwin.